I G 328 (Warfarin sodium 2 mg)

 Pill imprint I G 328 has been identified as Warfarin sodium 2 mg.

-Warfarin is used in the treatment of deep vein thrombosis, first event; prevention of thromboembolism in atrial fibrillation; pulmonary embolism, first event; deep vein thrombosis prophylaxis after knee replacement surgery; heart failure (and more), and belongs to the drug class coumarins and indandiones.
+Warfarin is used in the treatment of deep vein thrombosis, first event; prevention of thromboembolism in atrial fibrillation; pulmonary embolism, first event; deep vein thrombosis prophylaxis after knee replacement surgery; antiphospholipid syndrome (and more), and belongs to the drug class coumarins and indandiones.
 For women with mechanical heart valves: There is positive evidence of human fetal risk during pregnancy.
 For other pregnant populations: Not for use in pregnancy.
-Warfarin 2 mg is classified as a Schedule N controlled substance under the Controlled Substance Act (CSA).
+Warfarin 2 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 2 mg

 X - Not for use in pregnancy - for other pregnant populations